RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Related Work

 \section{Related Work}

-\textbf{Machine unlearning and parameter-efficient tuning.} Machine unlearning aims to remove the influence of specific training data from a model without full retraining~\citep{ginart2019making, bourtoule2021machine, xu2023survey, xu-etal-2025-obliviate, cao2015forget, nguyen2025survey, cevallos2025slr, blanco2025digitalforgetting, ren2025sokllm}.
-Retraining-based approaches provide strong removal guarantees but are computationally infeasible at the scale of LLMs~\citep{bourtoule2021machine, thudi2021unrolling}.
-Approximate methods directly adjust model parameters but often suffer from unstable forgetting or utility loss, particularly when the forget set is small or imbalanced~\citep{bhaila2025spul, xu-etal-2025-relearn, reisizadeh2025blur}.
+\textbf{Machine unlearning and parameter-efficient tuning.} Machine unlearning aims to remove the influence of specific training data from a model without full retraining~\citep{ginart2019making, xu2023survey, xu-etal-2025-obliviate, cao2015forget, nguyen2025survey, cevallos2025slr, blanco2025digitalforgetting, ren2025sokllm}.
+Retraining-based approaches provide strong removal guarantees but are computationally infeasible at the scale of LLMs~\citep{thudi2021unrolling}.
+Approximate methods directly adjust model parameters but often apply nearly uniform or loss-driven forgetting updates, which can lead to insufficient forgetting or disproportionate utility degradation, particularly when the forget set is small or imbalanced~\citep{bhaila2025spul, xu-etal-2025-relearn, reisizadeh2025blur}.
 Related directions such as model editing~\citep{meng2022locating, liu-etal-2024-revisiting, meng2023memit} modify factual associations in LLMs but differ in objectives and guarantees, focusing on targeted fact updates rather than systematic data removal.
 PEFT~\citep{houlsby2019adapter, li2021prefix, hu2022lora, ben-zaken2022bitfit, liu2022fewshot} provides a foundation for scalable unlearning by updating a small set of low-rank or prompt parameters while freezing the backbone.
 The underlying intuition is that modular and low-rank updates allow efficient and reversible parameter adjustments, making them well-suited for unlearning~\citep{huu2024effects}.
-Thus, we integrate PEFT with influence-guided reweighting to perform selective gradient ascent on forget data and gradient descent on retain data.
+WAGLE studies \emph{weight-level} attribution for modular unlearning, whereas RapidUn integrates PEFT with \emph{sample-level} influence reweighting to guide forget ascent and retain descent under a small forget set and retain buffer~\citep{wagle2024strategic}.